-- 1. Water is always pure as long as its smell, color or taste does not change. - 1.
-Water that an animal has drunk from is lawful to use for the purpose of purification.
-The Prophet r said, concerning this: "Indeed it is not impure, it is pure." - 1.
-When water is scarce and/or using water is detrimental to one's health, they may use the dry ablution instead of water to purify themselves.
+- 1. When water is scarce and/or using water is detrimental to one's health, they may use the dry ablution instead of water to purify themselves.
 Allah, the Exalted, says: "But if you are ill or on a journey or one of you comes from the place of relieving himself or you have contacted women and do not find water, then seek clean earth and wipe over your faces and hands with it.
-Allah does not intend to make difficulty for you, but He intends to purify you and complete His favor upon you that you may be grateful."
-(5:6) - 1.
-It is also lawful for aMuslim to wipe over their socks when performing ablution.
+Allah does not intend to make difficulty for you, but He intends to purify you and complete His favour upon you that you may be grateful."(5:6) - 1.
+It is also lawful for a Muslim to wipe over their socks when performing ablution.
 There are conditions that govern this, but in general, this has been legalized to make it easier for Muslims to purify themselves. - 2.
 All places are suitable for worship.
 A Muslim can perform prayers in any place except in a graveyard or a washroom.
 The area chosen for prayer must also be free from any visible traces of filth.
 The Prophet r said: "I have been given five traits no other Prophet before was given.
 These include that every prophet was sent to his people individually, whereas I have been sent to mankind at large and the land is all a place of prayer so anyone who must perform prayers can perform prayers wherever he is."
+AL-BUKHARI - 1.
+If there is a visible trace of filth, it can be removed with water.
+Abu Hurairah (May Allah be pleased with him) reported: A bedouin urinated in the mosque and some people rushed to beat him up.
+The Prophet (علية) said: "Leave him alone and pour a bucket of water over it.
+You have been sent to make things easy and not to make them difficult."

-- 1. If there is a visible trace of filth, it can be removed with water.
-A Bedouin urinated in the Masjid of the Prophet r and the Prophet r said, "Pour water over his urine, for you have not been sent to make things difficult for others, rather to show ease." - 1.
+."
+AL-BUKHARI - 1.
 Animal dropping of animals whose flesh is lawful for us to consume, is not considered an impurity, so if it touches one's clothing or shoes, it would not be considered impure.
 The Prophet r was asked about performing prayers in sheep yards and he said it was lawful, but he forbade that one perform prayers in camel stables.